sector-f/ircfs/README.md

 * `/msg TARGET [MESSAGE]`: Sends a message to the target, whether it's a channel or user.
   If no message is specified, this creates a directory for the target without sending a message.
 * `/part TARGETS`: Parts the comma-separated list of channels.

+The `/raw` file contains the raw messages sent from the IRC server (along with a timestamp).

 ## Functionality